Seiko Matsuda: 1993–1995

-In May 1994, she released her thirty-seventh single Mou Ichido, Hajime kara.
-The song serves as an ending theme for the Nippon TV television program The Wide.
-The single debuted at number 22 on the Oricon Weekly Charts and sold over 65k copies.
-In June 1994, she released her twenty-fourth studio album Glorious Revolution and her thirteenth home-video release Seiko Clips4 Glorious Revolution, which contains music video clips from the album released.
+In May 1994, she released her thirty-seventh single "Mou Ichido, Hajime kara".
+The song served as an ending theme for the Nippon TV television program "The Wide".
+The single debuted at number 22 on the Oricon Weekly Charts and sold over 65,000 copies.
+In June, she released her twenty-fourth studio album "Glorious Revolution" and her thirteenth home-video release "Seiko Clips4 Glorious Revolution", which contains music video clips from the album released.
 The album debuted at number 8 on the Oricon Weekly Charts.
-On the same month, Seiko started to held concert tour Glorious Revolution which lasted until August.
-In October 1994, she released her fourteenth home-video release Live Glorious Revolution, it includes footage from the live tour on the same year.
-In December 1994, she released her thirty-eighth single Kagayaita Kisetsu he Tabitatou.
-Until the rest recent works, she used her full stage name in the credits for lyrics, this time she used new pen name Meg.C.
-The pen name was inspired from the American actresses Meg Ryan.
-It served as a television commercial song Takano Yuri's Esthetic clinic "Beauty Clinic".
-The single debuted at number 12 on the Oricon Weekly Charts and sold over 371k copies.
+The same month, Seiko started the "Glorious Revolution" concert tour which lasted until August.
+In October, she released her fourteenth home-video release, "Live Glorious Revolution".
+In December, she released her thirty-eighth single "Kagayaita Kisetsu he Tabitatou".
+Until the then, she used her full stage name in the credits for lyrics, this time she used new pen name, Meg.C., inspired by the american actress Meg Ryan.
+It served as a television commercial song for Takano Yuri's esthetic clinic "Beauty Clinic".
+The single debuted at number 12 on the Oricon Weekly Charts and sold over 371,000 copies.
 On the Oricon Yearly rankings, the single charted at number 94.
-On the same month, Seiko made appearance at the New Year television program Kohaku for the 10th time, making the first appearance on the prestige program for the first time in five years.
+The same month Seiko appeared on Kohaku for the 10th time, making the first appearance on the prestige program in five years.

-In March 1995, she released her fifteen home-video release Video Bible: Best Hits Video History, it includes mixed live footages between years 1982 and 1994 of hit songs and selective album tracks.
-In April 1995, she released her thirty-ninth single "Suteki ni Once Again".
-B-side track "Omoide no Nagisa no Balcony" lyrics represents continuation to the single "Nagisa no Balcony" released in 1983.
-The song served as an ending theme to the TV Asahi television program Kinkin no Koto Koukishin.
-The single debuted at number 22 on the Oricon Weekly charts and sold over 10k copies.
-In May 1995, she released her twenty-fifth studio album It's Style '95.
-It includes 2 singles and 9 newly written songs.
-The album debuted at number 2 on the Oricon Weekly Charts.
-Between June and August 1995, Seiko held concert tour Glorious Revolution.
-In June 1995 was released her sixteenth home-video release Seiko Clips5 It's Style'95, which includes music videoclips from the released album on the same year.
-In November 1995, was released her seventeenth home-video release LIVE It's Style'95.
-It includes footage from the concert tour launched on the same year.
-After the release, Seiko has left the music label Sony, in which she has been since her debut days.
-Until the return in 2002, Sony continued to release compilation albums without her provision.
-In December 1995, Seiko made appearance at the New Year television program Kohaku for the 11th time.
+In March 1995, she released her fifteen home-video release "Video Bible: Best Hits Video History".
+In April, she released her thirty-ninth single "Suteki ni Once Again".
+The B-side track "Omoide no Nagisa no Balcony" is a continuation to the single "Nagisa no Balcony" from 1983.
+The song served as an ending theme to the TV Asahi television program "Kinkin no Koto Koukishin".
+The single debuted at number 22 on the Oricon Weekly charts and sold over 10,000 copies.
+In May, she released her twenty-fifth studio album "It's Style '95".
+Between June and August 1995, Seiko performed the "Glorious Revolution" concert tour.
+In June 1995, "Seiko Clips5 It's Style'95" was released, which includes music videoclips album released the same year.
+In November, her seventeenth home-video release "LIVE It's Style'95" was released, including footage from the concert tour.
+Afterwards, Seiko left Sony Music.
+Until her return in 2002, Sony continued to release compilation albums without her involvement.
+In December 1995, Seiko appeared on Kohaku for the 11th time.